Mahmoud-k-tn/finger-counter/README.md

-# finger-counter
+# Finger-Counter
-this is a finger-counting project that uses opencv and mediapipe this project was made by : Mahmoud-k-tn
+This is a finger-counting project that uses opencv and mediapipe\n This project was made by : Mahmoud-k-tn